SoftUni/Programming-Basics-Book-JS-EN/chapter-01-first-steps-in-programming.md

 ![](assets/chapter-1-images/01.Hello-js-01.png)

-The `console.log('Hello JavaScript!')` command means printing (`log(…)`) on the console (`console`) the message `Hello JavaScript!` which we need to surrounded with quotes, in order to signify it is text.
-At the end of every **JavaScript** command we place a semicolon `;` which indicates the end of the command (meaning it doesn't continue on the next row).
+The `console.log('Hello JavaScript!')` command means printing (`log(…)`) on the console (`console`) the message `Hello JavaScript!` which we need to surround with quotes, in order to signify it is text.
+At the end of every **JavaScript** command, we place a semicolon `;` which indicates the end of the command (meaning it doesn't continue on the next row).
 Although the latter is not compulsory, it's considered good practice which helps find problems more easily.

 Important: the `alert(…)` and `prompt(…)` commands we used, work only in the web browser and are not available in VS Code console applications.
 If you try using them, you will receive an error.